 In 2016 We made the bold decision to start splitting our station up and create a second channel that caters towards our older audience, and those who love the music from yesteryear!

 Bedrock Gold plays a selection of daily programmes.
 We are yet to to officially launch Great Memories, Classic Hits, Bedrock Gold (we will make the station official following further installation of new Bedside TV’s at Queen’s Hospital) you can currently listen online & mobile.

 Listen to the Bedrock Gold Jingle Package;

-Patients often bring their smartphones into hospital, and many outpatients and staff now own mobile devices that can access the internet, along with broadband access at home and work.
+Patients & staff often bring their smartphones into hospital, and many outpatients and staff now own mobile devices that can access the internet, along with broadband access at home and work.
 We decided to develop an app that not only allows you to listen live, but also receive updates such as News, Weather, Travel plus song updates too!